 September 11, 2001 was the day that shook the world!
-I was 27 years old, when on that day 19 cowardly men armed with box cutters hijacked 4 fully fuelled passenger jets and attacked freedom.
+I was 27 years old, when 19 cowardly men armed with box cutters hijacked 4 fully fueled passenger jets and attacked freedom.
 By the end of that horrific day, nearly 3000 people were dead.

 It was about 9:15 a.m.
 I had an interview with an employment agency for a job I was interested in, downtown, about 10 minutes from home.
 All neatly dressed, I slid into my Honda Accord ready to rock the interview and land the job.
 I turned on the radio to find some pump my self up tunes, however, the radio wasn’t playing any music.
 The broadcast on my local station appeared to be describing something that was too unbelievable to be true.
 I wasn’t even sure that it wasn’t some sort of hoax because it seemed all too impossible …